arnolddevos/Soapbox/README.md

 # Soapbox - Another Static Site Generator

-[Soapbox] creates static web sites from HTML, markdown, images and other resources.
-It is an [sbt] 0.13 plugin and easy to configure via sbt settings and extend with scala code.
+[Soapbox] creates static web sites from markdown, images, plain HTML and other resources.
+It is an [sbt] 0.13 plugin and easy to configure via sbt settings or extend with scala code.

 Here's what it can do: